tower-rs/tower/guides/building-a-middleware-from-scratch.md

 If you have questions you're welcome to post in `#tower` in the [Tokio Discord server][discord].

+[^1]: The Rust compiler teams plans to add a feature called ["`impl Trait` in type aliases"](https://github.com/rust-lang/rust/issues/63063) which would allow us to return `impl Future` from `call` but for now it isn't possible.

 [invent]: https://tokio.rs/blog/2021-05-14-inventing-the-service-trait
 [`Service`]: https://docs.rs/tower/latest/tower/trait.Service.html
 [`tower::timeout::Timeout`]: https://docs.rs/tower/latest/tower/timeout/struct.Timeout.html